percona/everest-doc/docs/use/API_rate_limit.md

 - The influx of excessive requests can overload the application server, using up bandwidth and storage.

-To customize the API rate limit:
+To customize the API rate limiting:
 {.power-number}

 1. Run the following command: